 What is Travel Mode for Apple Vision Pro and how does it work?

-Apple Vision Pro on flight
+How to use Apple Vision Pro properly on an airplane

 Apple Vision Pro is pitched, among many other use-cases, as a device for professionals on the go.
 Whether it’s for getting some work done on a private virtual MacBook display or watching 3D movies to pass time on a flight, Apple’s mixed reality headset promises a major upgrade for your travel experience — even if the spatial computer itself costs about as much as a first-class, cross-country plane ticket.